-DHCP is Dynamic Host Configuration Protocol.
-It is a communications protocol which allows network administrators to centrally automate, as well as manage the task of assigning IP addresses in a local network.
+Dynamic Host Configuration Protocol (DHCP) is a communications protocol which allows network administrators to centrally automate, as well as manage the task of assigning IP addresses in a local network.

 The benefits of using DHCP are:

-- Reliable configuration: Manual assignment of IP can cause typographical errors thus resulting in the accidental reissuing of an already assigned IP address to another system.
-However, DHCP helps in getting rid of this difficulty, automating the entire system and minimizing the configuration errors which may be a part of a manual configuration of IP.
+- Reliable configuration: Manual assignment of IP can cause typographical errors, thus, resulting in the accidental re-issuing of an already-assigned IP address to another system.
+However, DHCP helps get rid of this difficulty.
+It automates the entire system and minimizes configuration errors which may be a part of a manual configuration of IP.

-Reduced effort: Manually configuring IP addresses can be time-consuming and work intensive.
-However, DHCP does not require much time to configure.
+- Reduced effort: Manually configuring IP addresses can be time-consuming and work intensive.
+On the other hand, DHCP does not require much time to configure.

-No duplication of IP addresses: Since DHCP brings the entire system under a central control, the duplication of IP address is never a problem provided that the configuration is done correctly.
+- No duplication of IP addresses: Since DHCP brings the entire system under a central control, the duplication of IP address will never be a problem provided that the configuration is done correctly.

 The permanent assignment of an IP address is recognized as DHCP reservation.
-The DHCP reservation is a particular IP address within a network that is reserved for a specific DHCP client permanently.
-A DHCP reservation can be configured on a DHCP server in case you need to reserve a permanent IP address.
+DHCP reservation is a particular IP address within a network that is permanently reserved for a specific DHCP client.
+A DHCP reservation can be configured on a DHCP server, in case you need to reserve a permanent IP address.

 The ipconfig/release option terminates any active TCP/IP connections on all network adapters and releases the IP addresses used by other applications.
-This option can be used with the names of specific Windows connection.
-In such a case, only the specified connection will be affected and not all.
+This option can be used with names of specific Windows connection.
+In cases like this, only the specified connection will be affected.
 You can either enter wildcard names or full connection names.
 For instance,

 ipconfig/release “All Network Connection”